 Intelligent and inquisitive, your lab beagle mix needs plenty of exercise as well as mental stimulation.
 Despite their desire to be close to and please their owners, the natural hunting instincts of the Beagle can make them a challenge off lead.
 As an interesting scent will often be more compelling than a recall request.

 Easily bored, the beagle lab mix can become destructive if left alone too long.
-They may resort to chewing to alleviate boredom, a well-known trait in their Labrador parent.
-They are also keen diggers so it’s recommended that any time in the garden is supervised.
+They may resort to chewing to alleviate boredom.
+A well-known trait in their Labrador parent.
+What’s more, they are also keen diggers so it’s recommended that any time in the garden is supervised.

 Although both parent breeds are known for their friendly natures, they will bark if they perceive a threat.
 For some beagle lab mixes, they will inherit the distinctive bray of their beagle parent.
 Which can become an issue if you live in a flat or apartment with neighbours close by.